-With PANTONE Studio app you can pick images directly from the phone’s storage, online networks or services like Facebook and Pinterest.
-Lastly, it is linked with ColourLovers – a community to inspire you for creating your next excellent palette.
+With the PANTONE Studio app, you can pick images directly from the phone’s storage, online networks or services like Facebook and Pinterest.
+Lastly, it is linked with ColourLovers – a community to inspire you to create your next excellent palette.

 Penultimate is digital handwriting and sketching application with which you can save and browse your handwritten notes.
 What I found amazing is its unique inking technology that makes natural strokes and its “Wrist Protection” feature prevents possible stray marks on your notes.

 Another thing to look for is its “Drift” feature that moves the page based on your progress on the note, and the pinch-to-zoom feature as well.
 Penultimate supports cloud sync with Evernote, allowing you to sync and search your handwritten notes easily.

 OmniGraffle 3 is the iPad app to create, design, draw and sketch charts, designs, diagrams, graphics, mockups, and more.
 Amazingly, you get to work in three canvas modes – fixed, flexible, and infinite – that you can select based on your design requirements.
 It also features searchable objects, various stencils, and more.

 Monotype’s FontBook is a decent font reference app for providing you the necessary typography inspiration and comes with a humongous library of 150 type foundries that publish the font works of 1800+ font type designers.
 That said, it curates 600+ samples of 46+ typefaces from 9400+ font families.